jwjohns/cursor-tools/README.md

 # Git Worktree Guide

-Git worktrees solve the common problem of needing to switch between multiple branches frequently without losing your current work.
+Git worktrees solve the common problem of needing to switch between multiple branches frequently to work on multiple features simultaneously or to switch tasks quickly without staging your work in progress.
 Imagine you're deep into developing a new feature, and suddenly a critical bug needs immediate attention on a different branch.
 Without worktrees, you'd have to stash or commit your unfinished changes, switch branches, fix the bug, switch back, and then unstash/revert.
 This context switching is time-consuming and error-prone.

 ## What is a Worktree?

-A worktree is a linked working directory that allows you to have multiple branches of a single Git repository checked out *simultaneously*.
+A worktree is a working directory with a .git folder (repository) that allows you to have multiple branches of a single Git repository checked out *simultaneously* to different subfolders.
 Think of worktrees like having multiple desktops for your computer, each focused on a different task, but all accessing the same files.
 Each worktree has its own directory, but they all share the same `.git` repository data (history, objects, etc.).

 This allows you to:
 - Work on multiple features simultaneously